 The U.S. Government and Global Health Security

-- Attention to global health security – that is, efforts to help prepare for and address pandemic and epidemic diseases – has grown significantly over the past few decades, driven by the ongoing threat posed by emerging infectious diseases (EIDs), including HIV, SARS, H1N1, Ebola, and Zika.
+- Attention to and support for global health security efforts (activities to help countries prepare for and develop capacities to address epidemic and pandemic diseases) – also referred to as pandemic prevention, preparedness, and response – have grown over the past few decades, driven by emerging infectious diseases such as HIV, SARS, influenza, Ebola, Zika, and COVID-19.

 U.S. Government Efforts

 The U.S. has supported global health security efforts for over two decades.3 Specific policy guidance for federal agencies dates back to a 1996 Presidential Decision Directive on emerging diseases (PDD/NSTC-7), and each subsequent administration has updated or released new policy and strategic guidance.
 For example, the importance of U.S. support for global infectious disease surveillance and response capacities was emphasized in the Obama administration’s 2009 National Strategy for Countering Biological Threats and the Trump administration’s 2018 National Biodefense Strategy.
 The first U.S. Global Health Security Strategy (GHS Strategy), mandated by Congress, was released by the Trump administration in 2019.
 However, in parallel, the Trump administration made moves to pull back from some global health security engagement, including disbanding the National Security Council (NSC) Directorate on Global Health Security and Biodefense (first established during the Obama administration) and, in mid-2020, initiating the process of withdrawing the U.S. from WHO membership and halting U.S. contributions to WHO.